npresearchlab/NavCity_Toolkit/README.md

    cd NavCity_Toolkit
    ```

-2. **Open in Unity**
+2. **Open a Unity project**

+   The repository contains **two independent Unity projects**.
+You can open either one:

+   - **For the Familiarization Trial:**
      - Launch Unity Hub
+     - Click "Add" and select the `NavCity_Toolkit/Familiarization Trial/` folder
+     - Open with the appropriate Unity version

+   - **For the main NavCity task:**
+     - Launch Unity Hub
-   - Click "Add" and select the cloned repository folder
+     - Click "Add" and select the `NavCity_Toolkit/NavCity/` folder
-   - Open the project with the appropriate Unity version
+     - Open with the appropriate Unity version

 3. **Set up VR**
    - Configure your VR headset and runtime